vanderlowe/myPersonality/README.md

 install_github('myPersonality',  username='vanderlowe')
 ```
 ## Install database drivers (Windows users only)
-On computers running Windows operating system, `myPersonality` depends on `RODBC` package to establish database connections. `RODBC` needs a working _MySQL ODBC driver_ and a _Data Source Name_ (DSN) to connect to myPersonality database.
+On computers running Windows operating system, `myPersonality` depends on `RODBC` package to establish database connections, which requires a working _MySQL ODBC driver_ and a _Data Source Name_ (DSN).

-### MySQL driver ODBC driver and Data Source Name
+### MySQL ODBC driver
-0. First, download and install the _MySQL ODBC driver_ from [MySQL developer website](http://dev.mysql.com/downloads/connector/odbc/5.2.html#downloads).
+Please download and install the _MySQL ODBC driver_ from [MySQL developer website](http://dev.mysql.com/downloads/connector/odbc/5.2.html#downloads).
 On the download page, find _Windows (x86, 64-bit), MSI Installer_.
 It should work for most users.

+### Data Source Name
-1. Once installed, click the Start menu and type `ODBC` into the search box.
+1. Once you have installed the MySQL ODBC driver, click the Start menu and type `ODBC` into the search box.
 2. Click "Data Source (ODBC)" as it appears in the search results.
 3. Click the "System DSN" tab.
 4. Select "Add..." in this tab.